osman-ulusan/osman-ulusan/README.md

 A passionate backend developer from Turkey</div>

 #### I've been working as a professional .net developer for about 4 years.
 In addition, I do react native developments.
-Recently, I have been examining and testing cloud services, microservice architectures and software patterns.
+Recently, I have been examining and testing cloud services, microservice architectures and software desing patterns.

 <br/>